 These universities are funded primarily through student tuition fees, which are generally higher than those of public universities.
 Accordingly, private universities usually have better staff-to-student ratios and more income for resources, which may be one reason they rank higher than the country’s public universities.

 All the institutions in the prestigious Ivy League group are private universities.

-The majority of private universities in the US are not for profit.
+The majority of private universities in the US are not-for-profit operations.

 Explore more top universities in the US